daleghent/nina-docs/docs/advanced/dithering.md

 ### Built-in Dithering

 There are cases where there is no guiding equipment in use, and thus no PHD2, but where dithering is still desireable.
 Examples of configuraions like this usually include small, portable setups that have a main camera and telescope or lens, but no guiding.
 In cases like this, N.I.N.A. can still effect dithering operations, but on its own through its **Direct Guider** facility.
-Once activated, dithering operations become available in the Sequence.
+Once activated, dithering operations become available in the Sequence and are effected by N.I.N.A. directly.

 ## Requirements